lipskij/rock-paper-scissors-online/README.md

 Room of people that are logged in and available to play with

-We can add usernames from gameCollection.
+1. Create an players object that has 'players' array.
+2. That array consist of [username: 'name', _id: 'id] so basicaly '{players: [{username: 'name', _id: 'id'}]}'

+3. After submitting username no new game is started.
+4. Instead all players storred in array.

 Need to rewrite logic how game is developing:

-1. After submitting username no new game is started.
-2. Instead all players storred in array.

 Method that allows call for a match on click on the user in the waiting room.
 (should pop up an invitation request with message 'username' whants to play with you 'accept' or 'decline')